-7.0 How many Octonion subalgebras for Sedenion Algebra can be proper Octonion Algebras?
+8.0 How many Octonion subalgebras for Sedenion Algebra can be proper Octonion Algebras?

-This all begs the question: how many of the 15 Octonion subalgebra candidates can be properly defined ignoring the fact that all of the remaining candidates cannot be proper Octonion Algebras?
+This all begs the question: how many of the 15 Octonion subalgebra candidates can be properly defined, with each of the remaining candidates being a broken Octonion Algebra?
 The answer is the largest set that avoids any possible K5 set combination.
 Our restricted K5 set prototype again is

-$O = \{ d e f g : a b c \} \\ Op = \{ h a^{h} b^{h} c^{h} : a b c \} \\ Oq = \{ e^{h} b^{h} c^{h} d^{h} : g f a \} \\ Or = \{ g^{h} b^{h} h e^{h} : e g b \} \\ Os = \{ f^{h} h c^{h} e^{h} : f e c \}$ than three times.
+''' O = {d e f g : a b c}

+Op = {h a^h b^h c^h : a b c}

+Oq = {e^h b^h c^h d^h : g f a}

+Or = {g^h b^h h e^h : e g b}

+Os = {f^h h c^h e^h : f e c} '''

+We see that all 15 non-scalar basis indexes are represented, and no single basis index appears more than three times.
 This immediately tells us that we cannot create a K5 set from any set of seven Octonion subalgebra candidates sharing a common basis element, so they may be structured in numerous ways with all seven being valid Octonion Algebras.
 This is easily verified with suitable symbolic algebra software.
 With any of these choices we will most certainly have remaining Octonion subalgebra candidates that are not proper Octonion Algebras.
 Our task here is to determine how many and which of the additional Octonion subalgebra candidates may be added without coming up with a set of candidates that cannot all be valid Octonion Algebras.